gkotian/gkotian.github.io/travels/_posts/2010-02-14-tet-celebrations-in-chinatown.md

 title: Tet celebrations in Chinatown
 categories:
 - Thailand
-excerpt: The first day by myself couldn't have been more uneventful.
-I just went to various malls around Bangkok just looking for free wifi.
-The Bangkok city administration is quite progressive in this regard, and provides free wifi service in several locations spread throughout the city
 ---

 The first day by myself couldn't have been more uneventful.
 I just went to